Easter Sunday Resurrection: How Long Was Jesus In The Tomb?

 According to New Testament tradition, Jesus of Nazareth — the proclaimed Messiah of the Christian religion — was said to have been crucified and then buried for three days, resurrecting in a glorious display on the third day, Easter Sunday.
 Christians worldwide celebrate Jesus’ resurrection on the holiday of Easter.

 However, if you consider the timeline from Good Friday (the supposed date of Jesus’ crucifixion) to Easter Sunday, the three-day chronology doesn’t seem to add up.
-Wouldn’t Friday evening to Sunday morning represent a span of only one-and-a-half days, at best?
+Wouldn’t Friday evening to Sunday morning represent a span of only one and a half days, at best?
 So, how many days was Jesus actually entombed?

 In order to best understand the most likely answers to this age-old Easter Sunday question, a deep inspection of both religious and secular scholarship will help to give a broad overview of the apparent amount of time that Jesus of Nazareth was purportedly in the legendary tomb prior to Easter Sunday.